Aberystwyth and Bangor Universities’ Common Policy on Using Third Party Copyright Material

-3.1.2 Aberystwyth University has a Copyright Manager who is responsible for providing appropriate advice, training and awareness to its staff and students.
-The Copyright Manager has the responsibility for escalating any serious risk or resource issues to the Pro Vice Chancellor, Chief Operating Officer.
+3.1.2 At Aberystwyth University, Information Services is responsible for providing appropriate advice, training and awareness to its staff and students.
+The Director of Information Services is responsible for escalating any serious risk or resource issues to the Pro Vice Chancellor (Learning, Teaching and Student Experience).

 At Bangor University the role of Head of Collections and Digital Developments includes acting as Copyright Officer and CLA Coordinator.
 This role is responsible for providing appropriate advice, training and awareness working closely with the Library Copyright Group.
 The Copyright Officer will also act as the point of escalation any risks to the Copyright Steering Group.
 Any serious risk will then be escalated by the Director of Libraries and Archives to the Pro Vice-Chancellor Teaching and Learning.